 People often ask me what the most peaceful place is that I have ever traveled too.
 I have had a lot of peaceful moments; watching the sun rise on the mediterranean without a spec of land in sight, swimming with the fish in the crystal clear waters of the Red Sea, sitting high on a mountain top in Montenegro seeing nothing but land and sea around me.
 But in a country where they are fighting so hard for peace, I have to say, THAT was the most peaceful feeling I have felt in my whole life.

 I don’t know what happened to Sami the cab driver.
 We lost touch after that weekend, but he stayed true to his word and never once made any advances.
 I even went hiking alone with him to another monastery further in the canyon the next day.
 Some people call me crazy and say that I was much too trusting.
 Somehow I felt protected in that sacred place.
 After all of that, he still wouldn’t accept payment from me, and it should have cost at least a couple hundred dollars, not to mention the business he lost from other paying customers on that busy tourist weekend.

-So a man who acts like a brother or father, who made a sacrifice to help me work through some of my own personal problems… I was beginning to see the lesson here.
+So a man who acts like a brother or father, who made a sacrifice to help me … I was beginning to see the lesson here.
 I am full of gratitude and weep even to this day thinking of the man who was “my savior” that Easter weekend, an Arab Muslim helping a Christian girl realize the true meaning of Easter.

 I don’t know what denomination you are nor do I feel it matters.
 If I could leave you with one thought this Easter Sunday, it would be to just think about all that you have in this life, and be grateful for whatever source you feel it came from.
 And if you ever find your way to Israel or Palestine, be sure to say hello to my friend Sami the cab-driver.